amanmodanwal28/socket/README.md

 # socket
-this code for socket testing
+this code for socket testing  aman modanwal